Instruction for Authors

 MANUSCRIPT PREPARATION

 Authors who are not fluent in English should have their manuscript checked by a native speaker of English and/or an editing service that provides such assistance.
-Please concept editorial office if author would like suggestion on editing service.
+Please concept editorial office if author would like to receive suggestion on editing service.
 Manuscripts that do not follow the required format or are poorly prepared may be asked to revised for resubmission.
-In cover letter author should state that "All authors have significantly contributed to the research."
+In the submitted cover letter author should state that "All authors have significantly contributed to the research."

 Title Page

-The title page should include the following information: (1) the title of the manuscript; (2) the names of the author(s), including each authors highest academic degree or professional certification; (3) the departmental and institutional affiliation of each author, including city, state, and country; (4) the name, address, telephone number, fax number, and e-mail address of the author responsible for correspondence, and (if different) the name and address to be used for reprint requests; (5) if relevant, a statement about any previous presentation of the data or findings in a preliminary report or abstract; (6) an abbreviated title of not more than 45 characters (including spaces), to be used as a running head in print and for search results online; and (7) a word count for the body of the text (ie, excluding the abstract and the references).
+The title page should include the following information: (1) the title of the manuscript; (2) the names of the author(s), including each authors highest academic degree or professional certification; (3) the departmental and institutional affiliation of each author, including city, state, and country; (4) the name, address, telephone number, fax number, and e-mail address of the author responsible for correspondence, and (if different) the name and address to be used for reprint requests; (5) if relevant, a statement about any previous presentation of the data or findings in a preliminary report or abstract; (6) an abbreviated title of not more than 45 characters (including spaces), to be used as a running head in print and for searching results online; and (7) a word count for the body of the text (ie, excluding the abstract and the references).
 Acknowledgment of financial support and potential conflicts of interest must be included and should be placed in the Acknowledgments section (see below).

 Abstract

-Original Articles should include a structured abstract of no more than 250 words.
+Original Article should include a structured abstract of no more than 250 words.
 The following headings are suggested: Introduction/Objective, Design, Methods (or Interventions), Results, Conclusions, and Key words (3-5 words or phrases).
 If this list of headings is inappropriate, variations are permitted: for example, a study that involved no intervention would use the heading Methodsrather than Intervention; or an analysis of an existing data set might use the heading Methodsin place of both Intervention”.
 For brevity, parts of the abstract can be written in phrases rather than complete sentences (eg, Design: Retrospective cohort studyor Design: Before-after trial”).

 The contents of each section should conform to the guidelines below.